arjundevarajan/arjundevarajan.github.io/collections/projects.md

 ## Shopify How To {#shopifyHowTo}

-[Shopify How To](https://shopifyhowto.com/) was a project under the Toucan AI wing that was intended to provide small e-commerce business owners with a way of automatedly auditing and verifying their web store for mistakes and improvements that would drive conversions.
+[Shopify How To](https://shopifyhowto.com/) was a project under the Toucan AI wing that was intended to provide small e-commerce business owners (who use Shopify) with a way of automatedly auditing and verifying their web store for mistakes and improvements that would drive conversions.

 ## Small Box Shops {#smallBoxShops}